ksun46/TwoLevelAlgo/README.md

 The results obtained by the aurthor can be found in the folder `Result_KS`.
 To reproduce results, clone this repository, and make sure a version of Julia is properly installed on the testing environment (Julia 1.1 is used by the author and other versions of Julia haven't been tested).

 ### For Technical Editor (NEW)
 Since Julia and all dependencies are already set up on the testing environment, the technical editor should not worry about the Ipopt issues mentioned above.
-The easiest way to reproduce all results is to simply execute the bash script file `sh test.sh`.
+The easiest way to reproduce all results is to simply execute the bash script file `sh test.sh` inside the folder `TwoLevelAlgo` on the VM.

-Alternatively, the technical editor can change current directory to the folder of this project, activate a Julia session, and execute the following lines of codes.
+Alternatively, the technical editor can change current directory to the folder of this project, activate a Julia session by typing `julia`, and execute the following lines of codes, which are essentially the content in the script `test.sh`.

 ### Install Required Packages
 Execute